alimusa5/Fine-Tuning-Llama-2/README.md

 **Use cases:**

-Setting the style, tone, format, or other qualitative aspects Improving reliability at producing a desired output Correcting failures to follow complex prompts
+Setting the style, tone, format, or other qualitative aspects.
+Improving reliability at producing a desired output.
+Correcting failures to follow complex prompts.
-Handling many edge cases in specific ways
+Handling many edge cases in specific ways.
-Performing a new skill or task that’s hard to articulate in a prompt
+Performing a new skill or task that’s hard to articulate in a prompt.

 **Dataset:**